Skip to content

 Food hygiene training gives your staff the knowledge and skills they need to maintain high standards and produce high quality products, improving your reputation.

-To support awarded businesses, we have funded a limited number of Level 2 Food Hygiene Training | NCASS courseS for staff.
+To support awarded businesses, we have funded a limited number of Level 2 Food Hygiene Training | NCASS course for staff.
 Once your Hertfordshire Responsible Food Award application is successful, we will contact you with further information.

-Examples of other relevant courses beneficial to staff include:
+Examples of other relevant course topics include:

 List of catering courses